As used in this article, unless a federal law or regulation or the context clearly requires a different meaning:

 (C) Whose relationship with the member is described in subparagraph (A), (B), or (C), paragraph (1) of this subdivision.

-(u) “Final average salary” means the average of the highest annual compensation received for covered employment by the member during any five consecutive plan years within the member’s last 10 years of service.
-If the member did not have annual compensation for the five full plan years preceding the member’s attainment of normal retirement age and during that period the member received disability benefits under §7-14D-14 or §7-14D-15 of this code then “final average salary” means the average of the monthly salary determined paid to the member during that period as determined under §7-14D-17 of this code multiplied by 12.
+(v) “Final average salary” means the average of the highest annual compensation received for covered employment by the member during any five consecutive plan years within the member’s last 10 years of service.
+If the member did not have annual compensation for the five full plan years preceding the member’s attainment of normal retirement age and during that period the member received disability benefits under §7-14D-14 or §7-14D-15 of this code then “final average salary” means the average of the full monthly salary determined paid to the member during that period multiplied by 12.

 (1) Each hour for which a member is paid or entitled to payment for covered employment during which time active duties are performed.
 These hours shall be credited to the member for the plan year in which the duties are performed; and